 Description This command configures NMEA sentence types that are sent from the GNSS receiver over the associated IP transport service when the service is configured for NMEA streaming.
-The following sentence types are supported: GPGGA, GPRMC, GPVTG, and GNGNS.
-For information about the sentence types, refer to NMEA 0183, Standard For Interfacing Marine sentence interval.
+The following sentence types are supported: GGA, RMC, VTG, and GNS.
+For information about the sentence types, refer to NMEA 0183, Standard For Interfacing Marine Electronic Devices.

-Electronic Devices.

 At least one sentence type must be specified, up to a maximum of four.
-Different sentence types can be specified concurrently so that multiple sentences can be streamed per NMEA
+Different sentence types can be specified concurrently so that multiple sentences can be streamed per NMEA sentence interval.

-Default gpgga
+Default gga

-Parameters sentence-type - an NMEA sentence type to be streamed a GNSS receiver gprmc - this sentence is for time, date, position, course, and speed data provided by the GNSS receiver gpvtg - this sentence is for vector track and speed relative to the ground gngns - this sentence is for time, position, and fix-related data for single or combined constellations for a GNSS receiver sentence-interval
+Parameters sentence-type - an NMEA sentence type to be streamed rmc - this sentence is for time, date, position, course, and speed data provided by the GNSS receiver vtg - this sentence is for vector track and speed relative to the ground gns - this sentence is for time, position, and fix-related data for single or combined constellations for a GNSS receiver.

-Values gpgga - this sentence is for time, position, and fix-related data for
+Values gga - this sentence is for time, position, and fix-related data for a sentence-interval